Wohlstand/libOPNMIDI/README.md

  * Added an ability to disable the automatical arpeggio
  * Updated the GENS chip emulator from the 2.10 into GS/II (thanks to @freq-mod for the help)
  * Added an ability to set number of loops
+ * Added an ability to disable/enable playing of selected MIDI channels

 ## 1.5.0.1 2020-10-11
  * Fixed an incorrect timer processing when using a real-time interface